gfmei/SoftClu/README.md

 # SoftClu
-Data Augmentation-free Unsupervised Learning for 3D Point Cloud Understanding (BMVC 2022)
+Data Augmentation-free Unsupervised Learning for 3D Point Cloud Understanding (BMVC 2022 Oral)
 # This is a draft version.